 In this tutorial, we will show you how to install and configuration of TeamViewer on your CentOS 7 server.
 For those of you who didn’t know, TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing, and file transfer between computers.
 Versions are available for Microsoft Windows, OS X, Desktop Linux, iOS, Android and Linux, Windows RT, and Windows Phone operating systems.
 It is also possible to access a machine running TeamViewer with a web browser.
-While the main focus of the application is remote control of computers, collaboration and presentation features are included.
+While the main focus of the application is the remote control of computers, collaboration and presentation features are included.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of TeamViewer on a CentOS 7 server.

 - A server running one of the following operating systems: CentOS 7.